dwids/.github.io-/bas/movies.md

 DS Tip: It's in Olde English and can be a bit hard to understand; the subtitles help a lot.
 [trailer here](https://youtu.be/iQXmlf3Sefg)

----

-# Genre Descriptions
-## Film Noir
-*Voiceover: That dame was a cool as a vanilla ice-cream on a steamy New York day.
-I should never have trusted her, but she was an irresistible blonde spider.
-And me?
-I was a sap and ever so slowly, I became her fly...*

-Film noir, (French: “dark film”) style of filmmaking characterized by such elements as cynical heroes, stark lighting effects, frequent use of flashbacks, intricate plots, and an underlying existentialist philosophy.
-The genre was prevalent mostly in American crime dramas of the post-World War II era. [source](https://www.britannica.com/art/film-noir)